uodeeb/frontend-nanodegree-arcade-game/README.md

 *   This project made a great use of different contributions came from different developers.

 *   This game is under developing nowadays to add some game levels and new approaches to user experience so, any contributions are      really appreciated.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Authors

 *   This game is developed by Mohammad Allam based on a starter project files from Udacity FEND Nanodegree program.

 ## Acknowledgments

-*   This project used the code of these developers, take a look at their lovely work.
+*   This project inspires the code of these developers, take a look at their lovely work.

     -   [Brenopolanski](https://github.com/brenopolanski/udacity-classic-arcade-game-clone)
     -   [jshanks24](https://github.com/jshanks24/Udacity-Arcade-Game)